-- 1 Students are permitted a maximum of two toilet visits during two-hour examinations.
-No toilet visits are permitted during the first and last 30 minutes of the examination. - 2 Students are permitted a maximum of three toilet visits during three-hour examinations.
-No toilet visits are permitted during the first and last 30 minutes of the examination. - 3 If due to a medical necessity a student may have to make more than the maximum number of toilet visits permitted during the examination, the student must consult with the disability office which will inform the Head (or other) Invigilator before the examination.
+- 1. Students are permitted a maximum of two toilet visits during two-hour exams.
+No toilet visits are permitted during the first and last 30 minutes of the examn. - 2. students are permitted a maximum of three toilet visits during three-hour exams.
+No toilet visits are permitted during the first and last 30 minutes of the exam. - 3.
+If due to a medical necessity a student may have to make more than the maximum number of toilet visits permitted during the exam, the student must consult with the disability office which will inform the Head (or other) Invigilator before the exam.